nikogenix/basic_web_scraper/README.md

 ## Proposed Features

--   [ ] summary of articles based on the subtitles and the info written in bold inside lists
+-   [x] summary of articles based on the subtitles and the info written in bold inside lists
--   [ ] filter based on submission date
+-   [ ] filter/sort based on submission date
 -   [ ] filter based on the author profile (blogger, enthusiast, critic, etc.)
+-   [ ] download scraped data
--   [ ] WIP
+-   [ ] email subscription for daily/weekly scraped data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>